d3borah/debs_learning_spark/README.md

   result.iterator
 }
 x.mapPartitions(myfunc).collect
-  * *note the following will fail because it was a second serialization problem, in that the RNG function is not passed into mapPartitions(), resulting in partially applied function. instead use .mapPartitionsWithIndex()*
+  * *note the following will fail because it has a second serialization problem:  result is partially applied function and doesn't infer correct RDD signature. instead use .mapPartitionsWithIndex()*
 ```
 val newRDD = oldRDD.mapPartitions { iter =>
   val rand = new Scala.util.random